kpnguyen21/erdos-AB-testing/README.md

 <h3 id="User-Survey">User Survey</h3>

-We’re Amour Beauty Box - a beauty subscription designed to help you discover indie gems, clean beauty, and viral favorites (yes, the ones you keep seeing on TikTok).
+We're Amour Beauty Box - a beauty subscription designed to help you discover indie gems, clean beauty, and viral favorites (yes, the ones you keep seeing on TikTok).
 We're working on making our website and sign-up experience even better, and we’d love your input!
 This short survey takes about 3–4 minutes and helps us shape the perfect subscription experience - from first click to first unboxing.
 As a thank you, you'll be entered to win a $50 Amour Beauty Box shop credit.